Flood Tide (1934 film)

 Flood Tide is a 1934 British drama film directed by John Baxter and starring George Carney, Janice Adair and Minnie Rayner.
-It was made at Twickenham Studios as a quota quickie for release by RKO Pictures.

-The sets were designed by James A. Carter, the regular Twickenham art director.
-Many scenes of the film were shot on location along the River Thames.
+It was written by Anson Dyer and Harry Fowler Mear.

 Synopsis

 A retiring lockkeeper and his wife are concerned that their son Ted Salter, who is serving in the Royal Navy should settle down and start a family.
 They hope that this will be with his childhood sweetheart Betty the daughter of their old friend Captain Bill Buckett who operates a boat on the River Thames.
 However Ted has taken up with a flirtatious barmaid, at one point even risking arrest as a deserter because of her before reconciling with Betty.
 The film ends with Bill Buckett triumphing in an annual regatta.